bar-nir/JavaMulitThreadCoppier/README.md

 ## Executing program
-#### There are 6 inputs parameters.
+#### There are 6 command line arguments
-- Logs flag : boolean for priting the threads logs.
+- 1 : boolean logs flag for priting the threads logs.
-- Prefix : copy files with that starts with this prefix.
+- 2 : Prefix copy files that start with specific prefix
-- Root : root to copy files from.
+- 3 : Root to copy files from.
-- Dest : destenation for files.
+- 4 : Destenation root for files.
-- Number of searchers threads.
+- 5 : Number of searchers threads.
-- Number of coppiers threads.
+- 6 : Number of coppiers threads.
 ```
 $ DiskSearcher <boolean flag for logs> <file-prefix> <root directory> <dest directroy> <# of searchers> <# of coppiers>
 ```